HildeJayEsse/carnegie-hall/Integrating_A_ServerGAME.md

         -the main network interface used by the system for default outbound traffic and communication.
 Often associated with the system's default gateway and primary **IP address**

 ### MAC ADRESS
-    -Media Access Control address.
-Hardware identifier assigned to a NIC -It is a unique 48-bit address (`00:1A:2B:3C:4D:5E`)
+    - Media Access Control address.
+Hardware identifier assigned to a NIC
+    - It is a unique 48-bit address (`00:1A:2B:3C:4D:5E`)
 ### IP ADDRESS
-    -A numerical label assigned to a device on a network, used for identifying the source and destination of data.
+    - A numerical label assigned to a device on a network, used for identifying the source and destination of data.
 ### IP ALIASING
-    -The process of assigning multiple IP addresses to a single network interface
+    - The process of assigning multiple IP addresses to a single network interface
 ### Outbound Traffic
-    -Data sent FROM a server or device TO other systems on the network or internet
+    - Data sent FROM a server or device TO other systems on the network or internet
 ### GATEWAY
-    -The device (typically a **router**) that connects a local netwrok to external networks, such as the internet.
+    - The device (typically a **router**) that connects a local netwrok to external networks, such as the internet.
 ### DEFAULT GATEWAY
-    -The router or network node that a devie uses to send traffic distined fr outside its local network -- essentall the "next hop" for non-local IP addresses.
+    - The router or network node that a devie uses to send traffic distined fr outside its local network -- essentall the "next hop" for non-local IP addresses.
-    -where a device sends traffic when the destnation IP is outside the local subnet.
+    - where a device sends traffic when the destnation IP is outside the local subnet.
 ### SUBNET
-    -Short for `subnetwork`.
+    - Short for `subnetwork`.
 A logically defined define section of a larger network, created by dividing an IP network into smaller segments.
 Subnets group devices with similar addresses, which improves routing efficiency and network organization.
     **Example**
-       -If the network is `192.168.1.0/24`
+       - If the network is `192.168.1.0/24`
-            -The **subnet** includes all IPs from `192.168.1.1` to `192.168.1.254`
+            - The **subnet** includes all IPs from `192.168.1.1` to `192.168.1.254`
             - Devices within the subnet can commiunicate directly with each other.
             - Anything outside thi subnet must go through a **gateway**.
 ### SUBNET MASK
-    -32-bit number that works alongside an IP address to define which portion of the address identifies the **netowrk** and which part identifies the **host**
+    - 32-bit number that works alongside an IP address to define which portion of the address identifies the **netowrk** and which part identifies the **host**
 ### Interface Names
     **NAMING CONVENTION**
     `eth0`, `eth1` traditional naming
     STRUCTURE: **zero indexed**--`first ethernet interface, second ethernet int`
 ### DHCP
-    -Dynamic Host Configuration Protocol.
+    - Dynamic Host Configuration Protocol.
 A network protocol that automaticallly assigns IP addresses and other network configuration settings such as **subnet mask** **gateway** **DNS** to devices on the network so they can communicate without manual setup.

 ### Manual Setup
-   -Also called 'strategic configuration', means assigning a device's network settings such as IP address, subnet mask, gateway, DNS, without using automatic system like DHCP
+   - Also called 'strategic configuration', means assigning a device's network settings such as IP address, subnet mask, gateway, DNS, without using automatic system like DHCP
 ## THE HANDS ON
     Hey, Hilde.
 It's me, you!
 Your favorite haha.
 Okay, so my idea here is I am going to jounal out this portion.
 This is pretty cool, and I think it's a very valuable resource.
 Not to mention, this is a very well gamified exersize.
 So, just to get us all caught up...this is an exercise I found on a government Cyber Sercurity careers page.
 I think my dad is onto something.
 Security is the way to go.
 So this is some baby steps stuff.